-To rescind PS 19-2017, Change 1.
+To rescind PS 19-2017.

+Background:

-Background: Adult, Youth, and Dislocated Worker Training Services: Section 107(g)(1)(A) of WIOA mandates that local WDBs shall not provide training services to customers.
-This requirement is reiterated in 20 Code of Federal Regulations (CFR) Final Rule §679.410(b).
-A local WDB acting as a direct provider of services is not optimal, as the local WDB is designed to oversee the one-stop system and its services, not provide them.
+Adult, Youth, and Dislocated Worker Training Services: Section 107(g)(1)(A) of WIOA mandates that local WDBs shall not provide training services to customers.
+This requirement is reiterated in 20 CFR §679.410(b).
+A local WDB acting as a direct provider of services is not optimal, as the local WDB is designed to oversee the one stop system and its services, not provide them.
 WDBs must competitively procure these training services in compliance with all state and federal regulations.
-Section 107(g)(1)(B) of WIOA provides limited authority to waive these procurement requirements (see attachment).
+Section 107(g)(1)(R) of WIOA provides limited authority to waive these procurement requirements (see attachment).